mainsail-crew/docs/docs/index.md

 # Welcome to Mainsail

-Mainsail is a powerful and user-friendly web interface designed for managing and controlling 3D printers powered by Klipper firmware.
-It offers a sleek and intuitive dashboard that allows you to easily monitor prints, adjust settings, and manage your printer.
-Mainsail is highly customizable and integrates seamlessly with Klipper, providing real-time insights and advanced control features.

-## Why use Mainsail?

-Mainsail is ideal for anyone looking to enhance their 3D printing experience with Klipper.
-It offers a streamlined interface that simplifies printer management, making it easier to start prints, monitor progress, and fine-tune settings.
-With features like live print monitoring, detailed statistics, and macros-management, Mainsail helps you manage your printers to create efficient prints.
-Additionally, its active community and comprehensive documentation ensure that you have all the support you need to make the most of your 3D printing setup.
+Mainsail is a powerful and user-friendly web interface for managing and controlling 3D printers powered by Klipper firmware.
+Its sleek, intuitive dashboard makes it easy to start prints, monitor progress, and fine-tune settings — all in real time.
+With features like live print monitoring, detailed statistics, macro management, and a highly customizable layout, Mainsail helps you get the most out of your printers.
+Backed by an active community and comprehensive documentation, you have all the support you need to optimize your 3D printing workflow.

 ## Screenshots